SAP/ai-sdk-js/packages/orchestration/README.md

 #### Finish Reason

-The Finish Reason indicates the reason for stopping the chat completion request.
+The finish reason indicates the reason for stopping the chat completion request.
 For example, when output gets filtered based on the configuration, the finish reason is `content_filter`.

 ```ts